-Author has written 16 stories for Sci-Fi, Manga, General, Supernatural, and Fable.
+Author has written 23 stories for Sci-Fi, Manga, General, Supernatural, Fable, Kids, Historical, Spiritual, and Fantasy.

 Uploaded Stories (Asterisks represent completed stories):